pecheylauren02/mysql-readme/README.md

+# Assignment 1: Part 3 of 3

-# MySQL Database Queries for COMPANY1
+## MySQL Database Queries for COMPANY1

 #### By Lauren Pechey